schnaggelz/rpi-nxt2/README.md

 ### Attach to GDB Server

 This is IDE specific.
 I use CLion which controls the GDB.
 Use the host-side GDB script `ice/gdb/host_init.gdb`.

+## Debugging the Linux SW

+This is a trivial process and well-documented for your IDE.